opscale-co/nova-package/README.md

 ```

-Next up, you must register the tool with Nova.
+Next up, you must register the tool with Nova using **Singleton pattern**.
 This is typically done in the `tools` method of the `NovaServiceProvider`.

 ```php